azeam/powerupp/README.md

 When you apply your settings they will immediately take effect, but will not persist a reboot.
 Note that *all* the displayed values will be written to the `pp_table` when pressing "Apply current", altering one value at a time is advisable.

-To keep the current settings active after a reboot, press the "Persistent save" button.
+To keep the current settings active after a reboot, use the "Persistent save" option.
 This will create a bash script and a udev rules file that loads the script on system startup.
 Note that "Persistent save" will read and save the values displayed in the application and not the currently active settings.
-Uninstalling the application using `sudo make uninstall` from the git directory will also disable and remove the startup scripts if they are enabled, but not the saved default values.
+Uninstalling the application using `sudo make uninstall` from the git directory will also disable and remove the startup scripts if they are enabled, but not the saved profiles or default values.